luisgrivas/leetcode/problems/revinteger.md

 [Problem.](https://leetcode.com/problems/reverse-integer/) Given a signed 32-bit integer x, return x with its digits reversed.
 If reversing x causes the value to go outside the signed 32-bit integer range $[-2^31, 2^31 - 1]$, then return 0.
 Assume the environment does not allow you to store 64-bit integers (signed or unsigned).

 Reversing an integer is a recurrent theme in leetcode (see this [problem](https://github.com/luisgrivas/leetcode/blob/main/problems/palindrome.md)).
 The *difficult* part with this problem is that we have to deal with an inequality.
-The solution is basic arithmetic.
+The solution consists of basic arithmetic.

 ```python3
 class Solution: